optmlclass/PA1_autodiff/readme.md

 ```
 This file will compare your automatic differentiation results to the slower
 numerical differentiation baseline.
 You are encouraged to read the tests, and
-potentially make copies for debugging your code.
-However, the submission MUST NOT
+potentially make copies and changes for debugging your code.
+However, the
-modify this file.
+submission MUST NOT modify this file.

 Our solution implementation produces the following output on a 2016 macbook pro:
 ```